Your Community Council

 Community Councils have the right to be consulted on any planning applications in their area and also kept informed about licensing applications.

 One of our responsibilities is to seek and take note of the views of the residents.
-See our Constitution document
+See our Constitution document.

 We display information including meeting agendas and information on events and campaigns in our two noticeboards.
 These can be found on Whitehouse Road outside the Barnton shops and at the top of School Brae.